LiJuons/FEAL-NX/README.md

 # FEAL-NX
-FEAL-NX cipher encryption in Java.
+### FEAL-NX cipher encryption in Java.

-*// To run encryption, use: 'java fealnx -e plainTextFileName -k keyFileName -o outputFileName'
+**To run encryption, use: 'java fealnx -e plainTextFileName -k keyFileName -o outputFileName'**

-*// To run decryption, use: 'java fealnx -d outputFileName -k keyFileName -o outputFileName'
+**To run decryption, use: 'java fealnx -d outputFileName -k keyFileName -o outputFileName'**

-*Project was done with a help from friend.
+*Project was done with a help from friend.^